Fast Algorithm for Fuel-Optimal Impulsive Control of Linear Systems with Time-Varying Cost: Dynamics Model

 \begin{IEEEbiography}[{ }] {Adam W. Koenig} received his B.S. degree in aerospace engineering from Wichita State University in 2012 and his M.S.
 (2015) and Ph.D.
 (2019) degrees in aeronautics and astronautics from Stanford University.

 Dr. Koenig is currently a postdoctoral scholar in the Space Rendezvous Laboratory at Stanford University.
 His research interests include astrodynamics and advanced guidance, navigation, and control algorithms for distributed space systems.
-His current activities include development of an angles-only navigation software payload for the StarFOX experiment on the Starling1 mission in development at NASA Ames Research Center and development of the Miniaturized Distributed Occulter/Telescope (mDOT) mission concept for direct imaging of debris disks and large planets orbiting nearby stars. \end{IEEEbiography}
+His current activities include development of an angles-only navigation software payload for the StarFOX experiment on the Starling1 mission in development at NASA Ames Research Center, development of the guidance, navigation, and control algorithms for the VIrtual Super-resolution Optics with Reconfigurable Swarms (VISORS) mission funded by NSF, and design and analysis of the Miniaturized Distributed Occulter/Telescope (mDOT) mission concept for direct imaging of debris disks and large planets orbiting nearby stars. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }] {Simone D'Amico} received the B.S. and M.S. degrees from Politecnico di Milano (2003) and the Ph.D. degree from Delft University of Technology (2010).
 From 2003 to 2014, he was research scientist and team leader at the German Aerospace Center (DLR).
 There, he gave key contributions to the design, development, and operations of spacecraft formation-flying and rendezvous missions such as GRACE (United States/Germany), TanDEM-X (Germany), PRISMA (Sweden/Germany/France), and PROBA-3 (ESA).